CaptainKills/Timesheets/README.md

 ## Getting Started

-The application can be downloaded as a .jar file, or as an executable from the build folder.
+The latest version (Full Release 1.0.0) of the application can be downloaded as a .jar file, or as an executable from the build folder.
 * For the .exe file: Simply double click the file to open the program.

 * For the .jar file: The application can then be launched by opening a command line and typing: